 Brindle Goldendoodles have a striped coat pattern that looks like a tiger.
 They will usually have a red base color with black stripes on top.
-Because of their coat pattern no brindle Goldendoodle will look the same.
-Their stripes may be think black or sometimes no more than a flecking pattern through the coat.
+Because of their coat pattern no two brindle Goldendoodles will look the same.
+Their stripes may be thick black or sometimes no more than a flecking pattern through the coat.

 Parti Goldendoodles are described as having a coat color that is at least 50% white.
 The rest of the coat is a secondary color that is usually tan, chocolate, or apricot.
 These secondary colors normally appear as patches around the eyes and ears on top of the white coat.